Information

 If you do not have a DPO, or you work for an agency of the Scottish Government or another organisation under the Technology Assurance Framework, check who you need to contact.

-When contacting your DPO or procurement specialist, you should be able to explain your procurement requirements.
+When contacting your DPO or procurement officer, you should be able to explain your procurement requirements.
 For very basic, low value procurements, you will not need to give extensive details, but for everything else you should be able to explain:

 At this point of the process, you should only be thinking of your procurement in terms of requirements - what needs must be met - rather than in terms of buying a specific product or service.